sonofsisyphus/hello-world/README.md

 # hello-world
-This repository is part of a tutorial
+This repository is part of a tutorial.
-Solution Architect trying to keep skills tight.
+I am just a solution architect trying to keep my skills tight.